Rules

 • An additional 100 points is added to your final score as a bonus for submitting a Cabrillo log file.

-County Line Operations KY Fixed stations that are on a county line must choose a KY county and exchange that county during the QSO Party.
+• KY Fixed stations that are on a county line must choose a KY county, and exchange that county during the QSO Party.
 No multiple county exchanges.

-KY Mobile and Expedition stations may setup on a county line, such as McCreary and Whitley and exchange multiple counties in one exchange:
+• KY Mobile and Expedition stations may setup on a county line, and each QSO and Multiplier gets credit: For example, N4TY sets on McCreary and Whitley county line & exchanges multiple counties at once:

 • Spot yourself and enter MCY/WHI in the comments.

-• Call CQ like this: CQ CQ KYQP de N4TY/MCY/WHI
+• Call CQ like this: CQ KYQP de N4TY/MCY/WHI

 • And send the exchange as: 599 MCY/WHI